Virginia Hawkins

-Virginia Hawkins (February 1, 1934 - March 27, 2020) was an American actress, who remains best known for her role in the 1980s television series Dynasty as maid Jeanette Robbins.
+Virginia Hawkins (February 1, 1934 – March 27, 2020) was an American actress, best known for her role in the 1980s television series Dynasty as maid Jeanette Robbins.

-She also appeared regularly in the series Medical Center and made guest appearances on shows such as The Love Boat, Vega$, Trapper John M.D., and Murder She Wrote.
+Hawkins also appeared regularly in the series Medical Center and made guest appearances on shows such as The Love Boat, Vega$, Trapper John M.D., and Murder She Wrote.

 Career

 1960s to 1970s

 In 1969, she had a small part in the "Lucy And Carol Burnett" episode of Here's Lucy.

 She had a part in the 1970 biker exploitation film Cycle Savages that starred Bruce Dern, Chris Robinson, Melody Patterson, and Lee Chandler.
 In 1973, she appeared in Hawkins: Death and the Maiden, a TV movie that served as the pilot for the series Hawkins starring James Stewart.